Documentation

 chat

-Sends the given message to the chat.
+Sends messages to the chat.

 Since: v2.0